 Being in the plumbing and heating & cooling industry for so many years, we’ve had the opportunity to deal with almost every water heater problem, and we’ve listed the five most common water heater problems for you.

 Your water heater is one of the essential parts of your household’s comfort system.
 Showering, washing clothes, bathing, and cleaning dishes aren’t possible if your water heater can’t keep up.
-When your water heater is acting up, it’s important to respond quickly and troubleshoot the problem.
+If your water heater isn’t working or starting to act up, it’s important to respond quickly and troubleshoot the problem.

 No Hot Water

 Turning on your shower only to be doused with an intense wave of cold water never fails to surprise homeowners.
 When your shower or faucets fail to warm up, it likely means that your electric water heater has a broken heating element somewhere in your system.
 When one of these elements malfunctions, your water heater will fail to disperse water throughout your home completely.

 If your water heater isn’t working at all, the first thing you want to do is to ensure that your pilot light is on.
 If it is out, simply turn it on.
 If the pilot light is working and you’re not getting hot water, it indicates a greater problem, and you should contact an expert local contractor like Einstein Plumbing and Heating for help.

 Running out of hot water is frustrating, and a few different issues can cause it.
 In this issue, your water heater’s thermostat may not be functioning properly, or your water heater is likely too small.
 Your only options would be to reduce your hot water usage or get a larger water heater tank to provide more for your home.

 Occasionally, you might have a cracked dip tube that needs professional assistance to repair.
 Dip tubes take cold water and push it to the bottom of the tank to be heated.
 A cracked tube might release the water into the middle or top of your tank, and you’ll feel the cold water instead of heated water.